TNY-Robotics/Website/content/docs/TNY-360/index.md

 ---
 title: TNY-360
-description: Documentation for the TNY-360 robot.
+description: Welcome to the TNY-360 documentation!
+Find guides to get started, program, and operate your TNY-360 robot effectively.
 ---

 # TNY-360 Documentation